 Check your garden centre or local nursery to find out what pesticides are available in your area.
 Here in the UK the selection available has become very limited indeed due to concerns about health & safety, and about the effect on other wildilfe like bees.

 Whatever you do, check again in a week’s time as no doubt there will have been eggs that have hatched.
+Finding pests means hard work- you have to keep at it again and again and again to keep your plants healthy.

 Although cacti are all native to the Americas, this covers a vast range of different climates.
 Most of the cacti in our National Collection are mountain plants from the Andes; but we also have many plants from Mexico, Arizona, the Caribbean, etc. Needless to say different species are tolerant of different conditions.